 Michaela grew up in Encino, California, and attended Woodbury College where she studied interior design.
 During a break from school, while visiting friends in New York City, she was discovered by a photographer and so began a 20- year career as a fashion model and spokesperson.
 She did print and TV commercials as well as voiceovers for many well-known brands, including Cover Girl Cosmetics.
 She traveled the world on various modeling assignments, but eventually settled in New York City where she met her husband.
 When they retired, they moved to New Milford, and Michaela joined the Board of the Kent Library Association.

 Michaela is the Secretary and also Archivist for the Library.
 She is involved with several of the fundraising initiatives, including the Car Raffle and the Benefit Committees, and she also assists with many other tasks.
-She works closely with Lucy Pierpont, head of Marketing for the Library, and volunteers to help out by sitting at the front desk of the Library.
+She works on events and volunteers at the front desk of the Library.
 Michaela enjoys contributing to what she considers an extremely important part of the community and takes pride in being involved in something that matters.

 Beginning as a Librarian in its Art & Music Division, Carol spent over 25 years at Brooklyn Public Library (BPL).
 After a few years, she joined the Information Technology Department, becoming assistant director and managed the initiative that installed over 2,000 public computers in the Library system’s 59 facilities.
 She created and introduced training programs for both the public and the staff and managed the implementation of other new technologies, ensuring that they enhanced the library experience for the public.
 As Coordinator of Special Projects, Carol worked closely with BPL’s executive directors to design new buildings and renovate old ones in addition to addressing major policy issues on such topics as censorship and Internet access.
 She worked on a New York State Commission that created a new vision of library service for the 21st Century and planned a state-of-the-art visual and performing arts library.
 Carol received an M.A. in Library Science from the University of Chicago and a B.A. in art history from Bryn Mawr College.
 She has had a home in Kent since 1991.
 Carol joined the Library Board in 2015.
 She chairs the Outreach and Membership Committee and also serves on the Facilities and Strategic Planning Committees.

-Rudy joined the Board in 2005 and is the Chair of the Car Raffle and Treasurer for the Library.
+Rudy joined the Board in 2005 and is the Chair of the Car Raffle.
 He also serves on the Finance, Endowment, and Development Committees.